callumstew/ubuild-jekyll/privacy_policy.md

   block: faqs-1
   title: "<a id='privacy-other'>Privacy policies of other websites</a>"
   faqs:
-    - answer: 'The Covid Collab website contains links to other websites.
+    - answer: 'The COVID Collab website contains links to other websites.
 Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.'
 - template: privacy-changes
   block: faqs-1
   title: "<a id='privacy-changes'>Changes to our privacy policy</a>"
   faqs:
-    - answer: 'Covid Collab keeps its privacy policy under regular review and places any updates on this web page.
+    - answer: 'COVID Collab keeps its privacy policy under regular review and places any updates on this web page.
 This privacy policy was last updated on 05 June 2020.'
 - template: contact
   block: faqs-1
   title: "<a id='contact'>How to contact us</a>"